Man with 230+ animals living in "deplorable conditions" among those arrested in animal cruelty roundup: Constable

-In a press conference, Constable Alan Rosen explained that more than two dozen two deputy teams went out Saturday morning at 5 a.m., arresting 13 individuals and clearing 25 warrants.
+In a press conference, Constable Alan Rosen explained that more than two dozen two deputy teams went out at 5 a.m., arresting 13 individuals and clearing 25 warrants.

+One of the cases involved the alleged mistreatment of a large number of animals under one roof.

+"230-plus animals from mice to turtles to bearded dragons, all living in deplorable conditions," said Constable Alan Rosen.

-While Megdal was arrested this morning, a health condition led him to need medical attention and he was transported to an area hospital.
+Edmond Megdal was arrested Saturday morning, but a health condition led him to need medical attention and he was transported to an area hospital.
 His booking will be completed at a later date.

 SEE ALSO: Video catches pet sitter hired via app throwing couple's puppy to ground